harjeet14/harjeet14/README.md

 <img align='right' src="ps://giphy.com/gifs/dommespace-domme-space-programador-qgQUggAC3Pfv687qPC" width="230" />

-I am Harjeet, Full Stack Developer
+I am Harjeet, a Full Stack Developer.

-Recently, I have completed Web Developement Bootcamp from Lighthouse Labs as a Full Stack Deveveloper.
+Recently, I have completed the Web Development Bootcamp from Lighthouse Labs and graduated as a Full Stack Developer.
 Practiced coding with new full stack technologies.
-I have extensive experience in UI development using JavaScript, React and also got experience in backend development.
+I have extensive experience in UI development using JavaScript, React and also got experience in backend development using NodeJs.

 🔭 I’m working on to learn more about data structures and algorithm.

-🌱 I’m continuing to learn the advanced react fundamentals.
+🌱 I’m continuing to learn the advanced React fundamentals.

 👯 I’m looking for good opportunity to enhance my knowledge and apply my skills.